ps-vardhan/Speech-to-code/README.md

 ## About the Project

-RealtimeSTT listens to the microphone and transcribes voice into text.
+Speech-to-Text listens to the microphone and transcribes voice into text.

-> **Hint:** *<strong>Check out [Linguflex](https://github.com/KoljaB/Linguflex)</strong>, the original project from which RealtimeSTT is spun off.
+> **Hint:** *<strong>Check out [Linguflex](https://github.com/KoljaB/Linguflex)</strong>, the original project from which Speech-to-Text is spun off.
 It lets you control your environment by speaking and is one of the most capable and sophisticated open-source assistants currently available.*

 It's ideal for: